MicrosoftDocs/msteams-docs/msteams-platform/bots/Universal-bot-action-model/Work-with-universal-bot-action-model.md

 # Work with universal bot action model

-A universal bot action model is implemented using the existing bot builder SDK.
-You can reuse your code from bot builder SDK that is specific to `adaptiveCard/action` invoke activities for your bots to be universal.
+A universal bot action model provides a way to generalize bots and the Bot Framework to implement adaptive card-based scenarios for both Teams and Outlook.
 This document covers the following:

 * [Schema used for universal bot action model](#schema-for-universal-bot-action-model)
 * [Refresh model](#refresh-model)
 * [`adaptiveCard/action` invoke activity](#adaptivecardaction-invoke-activity)
 * [Backward compatibility](#backward-compatibility)

-**To work with universal bot action model and implement the `Action.Execute` command**
+**To work with universal bot action model and implement `Action.Execute`**

 1. Replace all instances of `Action.Submit` with `Action.Execute` to update an existing scenario on Teams.
 2. Add the `originator` field for cards to surface on Outlook.